 - 1. Remove the Smoke/CO Alarm from the mounting bracket.
-If the unit is locked to the bracket, see the section "To Deactivate the Bracket Lock.' - 2.
-Insert a flathead screwdriver under the head of the locking pin, and gently pry it out of the battery compartment lock.
-(If you plan to relock the battery compartment, save the locking pin.) - 3.
-To re-lock the battery compartment, close the battery door and reinsert the locking pin in the lock.
+If the unit is locked to the bracket, see the section "To Deactivate the Locking" - 2.
+Disconnect the power connector by gently prying it away from the back of the Smoke/CO Alarm.
+3. Insert a flathead screwdriver under the head of the locking pin, and gently pry it out of the battery compartment lock.
+(If you plan to - re-lock the battery compartment, save the 4.
+To re-lock the battery compartment, close the pattery door and reinsert the locking pin in the - Reconnect the power connector to the back of the Smoke/CO Alarm, reattach the Smoke/CO Alarm to the mounting bracket, and restore the IMPORTANT!